bobwei/algorithms/src/notes/README.md

 A closure is an inner function that has access to variables outside of its scope.

 A closure is a function that can remember environments when it was created.

+## This

+In javascript, `this` refers to the object it belongs to.

+For exmaple,

+- In a method of an object, `this` refers to the owner object.
+That is, `this` refers to the object invloking the function.
+- In a function, `this` refers to the global object.

 ## Javascript new operator